stitchlang/stitch/README.md

 ## Builtin Programs

+Because this scripting language uses named builtin's, this enables the language to provide many features without the need to add new syntax.
+Among these features include cross-platform builtin programs.
+When considering whether the language should provide a builtin, these questions can be analyzed:

+1. How simple is the feature?
+2. How common/generally useful is the feature?

+If a feature is "simple" and provides some sort of benefit, then there's not much downside to including it in the language.
+A few lines of code is all that's needed to include it in the language.
+The only downside I see is feature overlap/multiple ways to do the same thing which should be avoided if it can.

+If a feature is not so simple, then it still may be a candidate for inclusion if it is common and/or generally useful enough.

 #### $multiline PROG ARGS...

 Runs the given program output wrapped in an internal "MultilineResult" object that allows strings with mulitple lines to be returned from a command-substitution.

-## Raw String Mode
+#### $firstline/$lastline

+Not sure if these should be added yet.
+I've included them to be considered.

+## WYSIWYG Strings

-I think there is value WYSIWYG strings.
-They are easier for humans to verify and make it easy to copy strings to and from your script.
-This means we need a way to disable our special characters `#`, `$`, `(` and `)`.
+WYSIWYG strings make it easier to write correct code because they are easy for humans to verify and easy to copy between applications.
+To support them, we need a way to disable our special characters `#`, `$`, `(` and `)`.
+A WYSIWYG string is started with the sequence `$@` followed by a delimiter character.
+The string continues until it sees the delimiter character again.
+Here are some examples:

-We can reserve a special character to appear after `$` to enter this "raw string mode".
-Note that once in this mode, we will also need a way to escape it, however, we don't want to tie ourselves to one character to escape this mode because the string being represented may need that character.
-We solve this by including the sentinel character as well.
-For example, if we chose `@` to enable raw string mode, then we could do this:

 ```
+> $echo $@"I can use #, $, ( and ) in here but not a double-quote"
-$echo $@" I can use #, $, ( and ) in here but not a double-quote "
+I can use #, $, ( and ) in here but not a double-quote

+> $echo $@'I can use #, $, (, ) and " but not single-quote'
-$echo $@' I can use #, $, (, ) and " but not single-quote '
+I can use #, $, (, ) and " but not single-quote

+> $echo $@|I can use #, $, (, ), " and ' but not a pipe character in here|
-$echo $@| I can use #, $, (, ), " and ' but not a pipe character in here '
+I can use #, $, (, ), " and ' but not a pipe character in here
 ```

-As a shorthand, I could also reserve multiple characters for this, like:
+The scripting language should also probably include a way to create multiline strings.
+I'll decide on this later.

+It might also be good to include some shorthand variations like this:
 ```
 $echo $" example 1 "
 $echo $' example 1 '